ryguy2k4/studytime/README.md

 # studytime

 ## Overview
 When I first started college, I needed to find a way to organize my time; I needed some sort of planner.
-I discovered an app called
+I discovered an app that I liked called
-[Structured](https://structured.app/), which I really liked.
-It had a feature called the inbox where you could put a list of tasks that needed to be done, and also a timeline where you could assign the tasks and time-block your day.
-I would add all of my outstanding assignments to my inbox assigned them a time when I did them.
+[Structured](https://structured.app/).
+It had a feature called the inbox to list task that needed to be done, and also a timeline where you could assign the tasks and time-block your day.
+I made use of both of these features to organize my time.

-After my freshman year, I had learned quite a bit about how to do data science in python.
-Since I had recorded literally every assignment or time spent studying into structured, I had a good source of data available to me.
+After my freshman year, I had learned quite a lot about doing data science in python.
+Since I had recorded literally all the time I spent on schoolwork into structured, I had a good source of data available to me.
 There was no way to export data, so I manually went through and copied the data into a csv file.
 Then I used python to make some visualizations with pandas, matplotlib, and seaborn.

 Eventually, I realized structured had added functions to be used in Apple's Shortcuts app, and I took advantage of them to export all the data for me automatically.